-Introduction to research in physics, with special emphasis on utilizing the literature and developing scientific writing skills.
-Prerequisites: PHY310; junior standing; physics major.
+(fall) 1 credit Introduction to research in physics, with special emphasis on utilizing the literature and developing scientific writing skills.
+Prerequisites: PHY310; junior standing; a major in the the physics major.

 PHY365 • Physics Research Seminar II

 Continuation of an introduction to research in physics and the development of scientific writing skills.
 Emphasis placed on preparing for departmental research experiences such as PHY490 and external research experiences such as those found in industry, summer fellowship programs, and graduate schools.
 Prerequisite: PHY360.